-Changes in assumptions are amortized over a closed period equal to the average remaining service life of plan members, which is 11.3 years as of the June 30, 2019 measurement date.
+Changes in assumptions are amortized over a closed period equal to the average remaining service life of plan members, which is 12.3 years as of the June 30, 2020 measurement date.
+Experience gains and losses are amortized over a closed period equal to the average remaining service life of plan members, which is 12.1 years as of the June 30, 2020 measurement date.